"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “It is only my conjecture.
 Or would you use the word guess?”

 Jay folded back the man’s jacket.
 Heavy with blood, it clung to the shirt.
-Immediately they all looked for a label, and saw the jagged tear in the lining where one had been cut away.
+They all looked for a label, and saw the jagged tear in the lining where one had been cut away.
 Jay touched the scalloped edge of what remained.
 “It’s not a razor cut,” he said.
 The other victims’ clothes had been cremated along with their bodies before Jay arrived, but the forensic reports described how all the labels had been removed with a blade so sharp it never snagged a thread.

 “Here is not a convenient place to undress a man to remove his labels,” Basia said.
 “The killer was rushed.”